kave08/query-builder/README.md

 ## Configuration:

 - The script processes IDs in batches of 200,000 (configurable)
-- Output files are saved as 'update_queries_X.csv' where X is the batch number
+- Output files are saved as 'bulk_queries_X.csv' where X is the batch number

 ## How it works: